Up to MISCONCEPTIONS | SCIENCE HOBBYIST

 SEARCH

-A bad textbook diagram, and a widespread misconception
+A bad K6 textbook diagram, and a widespread misconception

 William Beaty 2004

 Laser light behaves very differently than light from other sources.
-Textbooks give two reasons for this:
+Books aimed at children and the general public give two reasons for this:

 1. Laser light is monochromatic or very pure in color.

-2. Laser light is coherent or "in-phase" light.
+2. Laser light is coherent light, or special "in-phase" light.

 What does "coherent" mean?

-As a kid I was always confused by explanations of laser coherence.
-I'd been told that coherence something to do with the sinusoidal shape of photons.
-Light is transverse waves, so we should imagine that photons are like little wiggling snakes.
-Whenever all the "snakes" pack together side by side with their wiggles aligned, that's "coherence."
-The atoms in a laser are all emitting their light in locked phase, and the end result is supposedly special kind of in-phase light where the little sine-waves stack together like egg cartons.
+As a kid I was always confused by explanations of coherent light.
+I'd been told that coherence had something to do with the sinusoidal shape of photons.
+Light is supposedly made up of little wiggling string-shapes; transverse waves.
+Textbooks show each photon as a kind of little "snake" moving side to side.
+And, supposedly, whenever all the "snakes" pack together side by side with their wiggles aligned, that's Coherence.
+Atoms in a laser are all emitting their light in phase-lock, and supposedly the end result is a special kind of "Inphase Light," where the little sine-waves stack up together, much like egg cartons.

 But somehow this explanation just wouldn't stick to my brain.
-It didn't "fit" with everything else I knew.
+It didn't fit with everything else I knew.
 And worse still, I couldn't use the explanation as a tool.
-On one hand, the explanation of "monochromatic" was very useful in many situations.
-Pure color means single frequency, which implies narrow peaks in spectrum graphs and tiny spots on the radio dial.
-It connects with audio, where a pure tone such as the note from a flute is "monochromatic," while an impure broad-spectrum tone sounds like pink noise.
-And in holography, whenever the frequency of light moved up and down, I could imagine how this would slide the tiny diffraction patterns around on your film and make holography impossible.
-Clearly a hologram camera needs a very monochromatic light source.
+On one hand, the typical explanation of monochromatic laser light was very useful in many situations.
+Pure color means single frequency, and that implies narrow peaks in the spectrum graphs, and tiny spots on the radio dial.
+"Monochromatic light" connects with audio, where the pure tones such as flute-notes are monochromatic, while an impure broad-spectrum tone sounds like pink noise (or perhaps violins.)
+And in holography, whenever the frequency of light is moved high or low, I could imagine how this would slide all those tiny diffraction patterns around on my film.
+That would blur the patterns and make holography impossible, so clearly a hologram camera needs a very monochromatic light source.
+As a concept, "Monochromatic" works!

-On the other hand, how do I use those wiggling-snake photons to explain other things?
-Where does "coherent light" fit into radio antennas, loudspeakers and water waves?
-And if my laser isn't coherent enough to make holograms, can I draw a picture of the exact nature of the problem?
-It just didn't connect.
+So where is the equivalent power in the concept of "coherence?"
+How do I use those stacked-snakes to explain many other things?
+Where do the parallel wiggles clarify a radio antenna, a loudspeaker, or water waves?
+And if my laser isn't coherent enough to make holograms, can I draw a very simple picture of the problem's exact nature?
+A simple picture that any kid could understand?
+No. It just didn't connect.

-Well, after a few years in the physics business I finally figured it out.
-I just shoulda known...
+Well, after a few years in the physics business I did figure it out.
+Jeeze, I just shoulda known...

 That explanation is WRONG.

-In-phase emission is also the basis for transparency of materials.
-For example, when atoms in a glass window absorb light waves, they re-emit those waves in phase, and the original wave is preserved.
-In-phase emission keeps the wave from scattering as it interacts with the atoms in the glass.
-The atoms in the laser rod or gas tube emit light in phase... making the material transparent, so it preserves whatever coherence that the light might already have.
-Those "in phase" diagrams are actually explaining transparency, and they never tell us how the light became coherent in the first place.
+The laser's in-phase emission arises in other topics: it's the basis for transparency of materials.
+For example, whenever atoms in a glass window absorb light waves, they re-emit those waves in phase, so the original wave is preserved and the material acts transparent.
+In-phase emission prevents the light from scattering when it interacts with the atoms in the glass.
+So yes, the atoms in the laser-rod or laser gas-tube emit light in phase... making the laser material transparent, and this preserves whatever coherence that the incoming light might already have had.
+The "in phase" textbook laser diagram below is actually, heh, explaining transparency.
+Incoherent light could also get amplified and bounce as shown below.
+So, the authors never bothered to tell us how the light became coherent in the first place.

-If figure 1 is wrong, then what's right?
-If we could see individual light waves, what would coherent light look like?
+If fig. 1 above is wrong, then what's right?
+If we could actually see individual light waves, what would coherent light look like?
 Fortunately the explanation is quite simple.
 Take a look at figure 2A below.
-That's what perfectly coherent light looks like.
-Coherent light comes from a very small light source.
-Coherent light has another name: "sphere waves" or "plane waves."
+That's what perfectly coherent light would look like if we could see the waves.
+Coherent light is simple: it's light which comes from a very small light source.
+Light from a single source is always coherent, since incoherence requires two sources.
+Spatially coherent light has another name: "sphere waves" or "plane waves."
+Or even simpler: "pinhole light" or "pointsource light."

 [tiny dot sends out a bullseye shape of red waves]